MayukhChaturvedi/upraisedTask/README.md

 cp .env.example .env

-# Configure your PostgreSQL database URL
+# Configure your PostgreSQL database URL and other necessary environment variables in the `.env` file

 ```